-A solid red status LED when DC power has been cycled indicates the microinverter has detected a DC Resistance Low event.
+A solid red status LED when DC power has been cycled indicates the microinverter has detected a ground fault (GFDI) error.
 The LED will remain red and the fault will continue to be reported by the Envoy until the error has been cleared.

-An Envoy is required to clear this condition.
-The condition usually clears with operator intervention unless conditions causing the event have not been remedied or if the failure is permanent.
+The condition should clear with operator intervention unless conditions causing the event have not been remedied or if the failure is permanent.